teamputtygen/hn-docs/docs/training/end-users/libcloud.rst

 on its `Service URL` link at the top of the page**.
 This will log you into your virtual machine via SSH.

-.. warning:: If you've not configured your browser in this way, you will need to open a terminal (or SSH client) and log in manually, using the information in the link.
+.. warning:: If you've not configured your browser to open SSH links automatically, you will need to open a terminal (or SSH client) and log in manually, using the information in the link and your SSH public key.

 Using the Libcloud Compute Driver for SlipStream